-Mumbai – the maximum city, the city of lights, the city of dreams, the city of local trains, Maya Nagari.
-Mumbai has different meanings for different people.
-Mumbai is a unique experience in itself.
-It’s difficult to tell whether people live in Mumbai or Mumbai lives in those people.
-There is no other city in India like Mumbai.
+The city of lights, the city of dreams, the city of local trains, maya nagari (a magical city) – Mumbai has different meanings for different people.
+It’s difficult to tell whether people live in Mumbai or Mumbai lives in them.
+One thing is certain — there is no other city in India quite like it.

 No wonder that today Dharavi is a key supplier and exporter of leather and pottery products.
 Dharavi houses every major Indian region and religion including Tamils, Gujaratis, UPites, Biharis, etc. – a really diverse population.
 Guided tours through Dharavi are available for people wanting to know about its various aspects including industrial/residential ones.

-Mahim was one of the seven original islands that formed Mumbai.
-It was known as Mahikawati then.
+Mahim was one of the seven original islands that formed Mumbai, when it was known as Mahikawati.
 Raja Bhimdev, one of its famous rulers, ruled over the region in the 13th century and built first Babulnath temple, a palace and court of justice in Prabhadevi.
 In 1343, the island was captured by Muslims from Gujarat who built the old Mahim mosque and the dargah (shrine) of Makhtum Fakir Ali Paru.
 After the British acquired Mumbai, they built the Mahim Fort in the 1660s to protect themselves from the Portuguese.

 The Mahim Causeway, an important link road connecting the city with its northern suburbs (connecting Mahim and Bandra), was built between 1841 and 1846 to connect the island of Salsette.
 British East India Company had refused to fund this project at that time, and it was then funded by Lady Jeejeebhoy with a condition that it would not charge a toll for its use or disturb the nearby Koli community.
 The Mithi River drains into Mahim Creek, which further drains into Mahim Bay and forms the border between the city and suburbs.
 Modern Mumbai’s famous icon Bandra-Worli Sealink runs over Mahim Bay.